syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/working-with-appointments.md

 * `Enable` - It accepts true or false value, denoting whether to enable/disable the categorize option.
 Its default value is `false`.
 * `AllowMultiple` – It enables or disables the multiple selection of categories for each appointments in the appointment window as well as in the context menu.
 Its default value is `false`.
-* `DataSource` – Binds the categorize dataSource collection.
+* `Datasource` – Binds the categorize dataSource collection.
 This property should be assigned with the JSON data array collection or instance of [DataManger](/aspnet/datamanager/overview).
 We have below 6 default values for data source collection.

 We have below 6 default values for Categorize dataSource collection.